 Sisko and Kira meanwhile are dealing with the naturally hardass Romulans.
-They want the intelligence that the Federation promised in return for their loan of the Defiant's cloaking device, and they aren't happy with the minor information they've obtained on the Dominion.
-Especially since they lent them one of their cloaking devices.
-Even going so far as to question if Odo is a spy.
+They want the intelligence that the Federation promised in return for their loan of the Defiant's cloaking device, and they aren't happy with what they receive.
+The ambassadors start interrogating Sisko and Kira, even going so far as to question if Odo is a spy.

 Meanwhile, O'Brien is wandering the promenade when Quark approaches him.
 His holo-suites have been damaged by some rowdy Klingons.
 In the middle of this discussion, O'Brien realizes this has happened before.
 When he had his mysterious vision.
-And indeed, on the adjacent catwalk, is O'Brien.
-Who vanishes.
+And indeed, on the adjacent catwalk, there's O'Brien, who vanishes just like before.

 The news ain't good.
 He's fine for now, but the damage all this time-shifting is doing is adding up.
 If they can't fix it, he's gonna die.

 Investigating the corridor where the event is set to occur, Sisko and Odo can find nothing odd about the conduit.
 They station a camera in the corridor just in case.
 But then Kira announces that she moved the Romulans quarters to Section 47, the same corridor where O'Brien saw himself murdered.
 Soon, the crew detect that a device was covertly beamed into the conduit.

 The answer soon becomes clear as O'Brien #1 and O'Brien #2 enter ops.
 The destruction was caused by a Romulan warbird that's been cloaked outside the station.
 And it gets worse.
 The radiation has caught up with O'Brien #1.
 He's done for.
 So he gives O'Brien #2 the device and sends him back to warn Sisko.